 Sciatica can also occur during pregnancy when the sciatic nerve is pinched between the head of the fetus and the pelvic wall.
 Whatever the reason it is important to make an appointment with your medical advisor who will probably arrange for you to have an MRI scan so the exact cause of your problem can be diagnosed, and the correct course of treatment be administered.

 Diagnosis: An MRI (Magnetic Resonance Imaging) Scan is a safe and painless test that can provide detailed pictures of your spine.
 It also shows the softer parts of the spine too such as ligaments and surrounding tissues, and what is causing the compression to your sciatic nerve.
-Once the scan is completed, the radiologist will interpret your examination, and send a report to your medical advisor who can then recommend the best course of treatment for you.
+Once the scan is completed, the radiologist will interpret your examination, and send a report to your medical adviser who can then recommend the best course of treatment for you.

 Non Surgical Treatments: The initial treatment for sciatic nerve pain will be pain relief which usually comes in the form of over the counter medication such as ibuprofen or naproxen.
 In fact it is probably likely that you have been taking these from the outset of your pain.